Perspective | These priests are trying to keep faith alive in the Italian Alps during the coronavirus pandemic

 I grew up in the church.
 My mother and father were Southern Baptist missionaries in a small Portuguese colony in Southeast Asia called Macao.
 When the Portuguese arrived in the 16th century, they brought Catholicism with them.
-Many years later, refugees from Vietnam seeking safe haven from their war torn country and religious persecution would end up in camps that were mostly tended by Catholic priests and nuns.
+Many years later, refugees from Vietnam seeking haven from their war-torn country and religious persecution would end up in camps that were mostly tended by Catholic priests and nuns.
 My mother, a nurse, went to the camps to give refugees health care, often taking my brothers and sisters and me along.

 All of this is to say that because of those early memories, and although I don’t go to church anymore, I have some understanding of how important the church can be to people’s daily lives.
-This is searingly apparent in photographer Roland Reinstadler’s project, ‘The Circle of Life.’
+This is searingly apparent in photographer Roland Reinstadler’s project, “The Circle of Life.”

-Reinstadler’s project follows two priests, father Christian and father Markus, as they tend to the faithful in the villages of the Italian Alps, where faith remains strong even, and maybe especially so, in the face of the covid-19 pandemic.
+Reinstadler’s project follows two priests, Father Christian and Father Markus, as they tend to the faithful in the villages of the Italian Alps, where faith remains strong even, and maybe especially, in the face of the coronavirus pandemic.

 Reinstadler told In Sight more about the project, saying: